 Plate Put to Registered Recommended Withdrawn Defaced Sheets Earliest

 No. Press for From Destroyed Printed Known

 Defacement Press

 1 10 Apr 5 Apr 67 ???
 1,953 1 Jul

-67 - June 1867 67
+67 June 1867 67

-Destroyed prior to July 1867
+Destroye Destroyed prior to July 1867

-The plate as originally laid down was out of alignment in relation to the
+The plate a s originally laid

 perforating machine.
-It was re-aligned and re-registered
+It was re-aligned and re-regi istered

 1 ???
 5 Jul 67 22,000

 5 Jul 67

 1 Overprint ed "SPECIMEN" for distribution to Po st Offices 4,000

-2
+2 Never regis stered or put to p oress

 3 23 Jan 67 5

 23 Jan 68

 Plate 1 was not aligned correctly, and this led to difficulties in perforating the sheets.
-As such the quantity supplied for distribution were all supplied as part sheets, (Post office sheets of 20 -panes from the original sheet), and the remaining part sheets, (panes), amounting to the quantity shown were officially destroyed.
+As such the quantity supplied for distribution were all supplied as part sheets, (Post office sheets of 20 - panes from the original sheet), and the remaining part sheets, (panes), amounting to the quantity shown were officially destroyed.
 It is believed that this initial printing was made in the Cobalt colour.